On these pages you will find some useful information for your travel plans.

 IMPORTANT: For questions regarding these travel requirements and references we suggest to contact the embassy of the respective countries directly.
 Only they will be able to provide you with the “legally correct” information in this regard.

-To the present day – national residents of many European countries (including Germany, Switzerland and Austria) do not need a visa to enter Namibia, provided they don’t exceed their stay to more than 90 calendar days and don’t take up any occupation.
+To the present day many European nationals do not need a visa to enter Namibia, provided they don’t exceed their stay to more than 90 calendar days and don’t take up any occupation.
 Free entrance is granted at all official border crossings.

 A residency permit is usually issued for the exact dates of your actual intended stay, which is determined by your arrival and departure flights.
 An overdraft (even if unintentional) of this residency permit can lead to serious penalties (even a prison sentence).
 We therefore strongly recommend to check the number of days on your residency permit immediately upon arrival!
 This rule also counts for Botswana, Zimbabwe and Zambia.
 The passport must be valid for six months past the return date.
 Children, no matter of what age, require their own travel documents.
 A visa is essential for intended employment or unpaid work such as an internship, volunteer services, study and research purposes.
 This visa will have to be applied for at the Namibian embassy early enough before arrival.

-A visa for “tourist“ purposes is given free of charge at the border posts for residents of Germany, Switzerland and Austria.
+A visa for “tourist“ purposes is given free of charge at the border posts.
 A “road usage” fee will however be charged when entering Botswana with a rental vehicle (cross border permission letter from the vehicle rental company required!).
 Your stay is limited to 90 night days per calendar year, and your passport must be valid for another 6 months after the date of your return.

-Residents from Germany, Switzerland and Austria will be charged for a Visa (valid for a 90 day “touristic” stay) upon entry at either the airport or border post control.
-The fees for tourist visas currently stand at USD 20.00 for day visitors and USD 50.00 for “easy entry”.
+Residents from most European countries will receive the tourist visa upon entry at either the airport or border post control.
+Please enquire in advance about the regulations regarding your country of origin.
+The fees for tourist visas currently stand at USD 30.00.
 Should you enter into Zimbabwe with a rental vehicle (cross border permission letter from the vehicle rental company required!), further Liability Insurances and Road Usage fees will be charged.
 Your passport must be valid for 1 month after your departure/return.
 Important: Make sure to have enough USD in cash with you for crossing the border.
 As a rule they do not accept any other methods of payments or any other currency!

 CAUTION: Recently, so called “Border Customs Agents“ show up at the border post control to Zimbabwe, and offer their help to clueless travellers with completion of their paperwork for the border crossing.
 Please reject these “well-meaning helpers” and only carry out your border crossing with the uniformed border officials, to avoid being charged obscurely high fees.